George J. Hruza

-George J. Hruza is an American dermatologist and medical author affiliated with St. Louis University School of Medicine as a clinical professor with over 40 years in the medical field including serving on dermatology boards across the United States.
+George J. Hruza is an American politician from Missouri.
+He is also known professionally as a dermatologist and medical author affiliated with Saint Louis University School of Medicine as a clinical professor with over 40 years in the medical field including serving on dermatology boards across the United States.
 He recently received the American Academy of Dermatology Association Advocate of the Year award for 2022.